AdilMir1433/Common--Micro-service/README.md

-# User Service
+# Common Microservice

-A micro service to maintain and manipulate the user data.
-Contains Roles of an ADMIN, STUDENT and TEACHER.

-Communicates with a database to maintain Data.
-Communicates with other microservices.
+A micro service to have all the common files so that All the microservices can be use them.